Your right to free nursing care from the NHS

 This is NOT "thousands of people and millions of pounds" - it's "hundreds of thousands of families and tens of billions of pounds".
 Ian on Panorama

 Derek on Ch4 See What the Media Report and Parliament for the £250,000 win of care home fees in 2010 by the family of a war veteran, aided by a law firm who have already won back over £9 million from the NHS for their many clients; Stephen Johnson's win of £50,000.
 Play back recent broadcasts such as Steve Squires on BBC Radio Solent or others within our campaign group on TV.
 Panorama broadcast their "National Homes Swindle" programmes in 2006.
 See what Ian had to say to Panorama here.
 Our group were the primary source for Panorama and numerous other broadcasts and newspaper articles, such as the Daily Mail's "How YOU can win back money on unfair care costs".
-Ian Perkins won his case: see the message from Ian.
+Ian Perkin won his case: see the message from Ian.

 "This is a case where people have been swindled out of their savings, hounded out of their homes and conned out of the free care they deserve."
 Bleddyn Hancock